Discover more from The Retroist

 Wild Guns for the SNES

 Wild Guns is one of those games that you watch the computer play and think That doesn’t look to bad, I could do it, then you play.
 The only thing Wild about this game is the amount of time you waste playing it (I think many people may disagree, me included – Ed) .

 The game is a space cowboy (technically a science fiction western – Ed) shooter that has lots of bad guys to shoot and things to blow up.

-Colourful and smooth graphics allow lots of detail to not only the characters, but the building and background.
+Colorful and smooth graphics allow lots of detail to not only the characters, but the building and background.
 It is really one of the shining spots to the game.
-The game takes full advantage of the graphics chips and the huge colour pallet the SNES has.
+The game takes full advantage of the graphics chips and the huge color pallet the SNES has.